visoca/SNP-and-genotype-calling/docs/bcfops.md

 ```

 #### Genotype-based filtering
 Filtering using the genotype fields can allow for some more precise filtering.
-For example, in cases of high depth heterogeneity across samples, it may be better to filter out by median genotype depth than bytotal depth across all samples.
+For example, in cases of high depth heterogeneity among samples, it may be better to filter out by median genotype depth than by total depth across all samples.
 An example removing all SNPs where the mean genotype depth is below 5:
 ```bash
 bcftools view -e 'AVG(FMT/DP)<5' -O b filtering/snps.bcf > filtering/snps.MEANGTDP5.bcf
 ```
 Sometimes it is reasonable to ignore genotype calls based on few reads.
-The following command remove all genotype calls (i.e. genotypes are substited by `./.`) based on less than 3 reads:
+The following command remove all genotype calls (i.e. genotypes are substituted by `./.`) informed by less than 3 reads:
 ```bash
 bcftools filter -S . -e 'FMT/DP<3' -O b filtering/snps.bcf > filtering/snps.NOGTDP3.bcf
 ```